alexellis/mystars/README.md

-# mystars
+# stargazers

-A Go function that sends GitHub Stars to Slack
+This is a function written in Go that sends GitHub Star and Fork events to a Slack channel.

-Works on:
+You'll be able to monitor which of your projects are popular and guess when a new Pull Request may be on its way by watching the events on Slack.

+It'll work on multiple:

 * repositories
 * organisations